StarRocks/starrocks/docs/en/loading/loading_introduction/loading_considerations.md

 ### BE/CN configurations

-You can configure the following parameters in the configuration file **be.conf** of each BE or CN:
+You can configure the following parameters in the configuration file **be.conf** of each BE or the configuration file **cn.conf** of each CN:

 - `write_buffer_size`